h-j-k/advent16/README.md

-## advent16
+## Advent of Code 2016

-5 years later... with Java 17
+5 years later... with Java 17 and Kotlin!